 - Develop a greater understanding of all Intra and Inter Personal Relationships

 - Create a personal development plan for all 8 E.I. behaviours against their profile

 Empathy and Compassion is an emotional capability closely associated with Emotional Intelligence (EI), and the good news is that (unlike our Intelligence Quotient which is thought to largely fixed by early adulthood), we continue to develop emotional awareness and social skills throughout our lives… If… we choose to.

 Daniel Goleman has defined emotional intelligence as ‘…the capacity for recognizing our own feelings and those of others, for motivating ourselves and for managing emotions well in ourselves and in our relationships.’

-The development of these 8 behaviours will create transformational leaders.
+The development of these 8 behaviours will create transformational leaders and clinicians.

 The Chief Nursing Officer for England recently said; “Nurses will now be formally judged on the compassion they show in treating patients with dignity and respect”.